zhuang42/rtls_create_autonomy/README.md

 ### Setup

-1. After compiling from source, don't forget to source your workspace:
+1. After compiling from source, **don't forget to source your workspace**:
     ``` bash
     $ source ~/create_ws/devel/setup.bash
     ```

 2. Connect computer to Create's 7-pin serial port
-  - If using Create 1, ensure that nothing is connected to Create's DB-25 port

 3. Launch one of the existing launch files or adapt them to create your own.